 - Online Learning Option.
 Can be used for credit recovery or to enroll in self-paced online classes not offered at Central Lyon or ones that conflict in a student schedule.
 Online learning will be monitored by the CLAS instructor.
 Lab sciences must be taken in the traditional classroom.
 All students are given the option to utilize online learning. - Transition to High School Assistance.
 Incoming freshmen that have failed a middle school class will be given a chance to break out of negative peer-groups and succeed based on individual performance, both academically and behaviorally.
 Freshmen that require a new way of learning may opt, with parent approval, to take English I online in CLAS.
-Middle school students failing three or more classes will attend CLAS during study halls. - Study Hall with Tutoring.
+Middle school students failing two or more classes will attend CLAS during study halls. - Study Hall with Assistance.
 All high school students that earn a D+ or below at midterm, quarter, or semester, will spend study halls in CLAS for a minimum of four weeks or until grades improve.
-Student grades will be monitored and individual help will be offered. - Goal Setting.
+Student grades will be monitored and individual help will be offered.
+Students with no study halls will make special arrangements with the CLAS Coordinator during his or her FLEX period to receive academic support. - Goal Setting.
 Each Friday, students in CLAS will check grades and set a new weekly goal.
 An individualized path to graduation, while meeting Central Lyon graduation requirements, is offered to juniors or seniors at risk of dropping.
 Risk of dropping out is based on grades and attendance. - Support.
 The guidance counselor provides post-secondary education preparation and is available to counsel students.
 The legal liaison officer leads issue-focused groups, provides life (social, communication) skills development, and offers school-to-work opportunities.